wrappedfi/wrapped_token_pact/README.md

 # Wrapped Token on Kadena Blockchain.

-The token attempts to implement the (currently in progress) KIP 5 standard.
+The token attempts to implement the  KIP 5 standard.

 # Role Based Access Control